Congratulations to CBE graduates!

 Will there be a reception after the ceremony?
 No, we are not planning a reception.
 The Founder’s Court, just west of the Exhibition Hall, is reserved for our guests to mingle.
 Trophy Cupcakes will also be available for guests to take with them: make sure your graduate RSVP’s in time.

 How can I view photos?
 Professional photographers have been hired to commemorate the occasion.
 Departmental group photos will occur outside in the Founders Court (dry) or inside the Exhibition Hall (wet) prior to the ceremony.
-We will email graduates a link to these photos and other candids for you to download about a week after the ceremony.
+We will email graduates a link to the recorded ceremony video, these photos and other candids for you to download the week of June 16.

 Entrance requirements for Seattle Center Exhibition Hall

 Currently, verification of vaccination status or proof of a recent negative test for COVID-19, are not required.
-Wearing a mask is optional.
-Requirements may change as we approach CBE Graduation Celebration, so please check back frequently.
+Wearing a mask is strongly suggested.

 The 2022 CBE Graduation Celebration Keynote Speaker is Dr. Anu Taranath.
 She brings both passion and expertise to her work as a speaker, facilitator, author and educator.
 As UW faculty for the past 20+ years, she teaches about race, belonging and global literatures, and serves as a racial equity consultant.